nestjs/docs.nestjs.com/content/pipes.md

 > info **Hint** The `@UsePipes()` decorator is imported from the `@nestjs/common` package.

+> info **Note** When a DTO already uses `class-validator` to validate each data element, the techniques above using both Joi schema and a DTO are not necessary.
+You only need one level of validation.
+However, if your DTO does not have `class-validator` in use, then the Joi schema method could be used like the above example, without worrying about breaking "DRY" principles.

 #### Class validator

 > warning **Warning** The techniques in this section require TypeScript, and are not available if your app is written using vanilla JavaScript.